MapsPeople/docs/src/android/v3/getting-started-on-directions.md

     final Activity activity  = getActivity();
     if( activity != null ) {
         activity.runOnUiThread( () -> {
-            //Call init map to start the route animation and rendering. mRoutingRenderer.initMap(true);
+            //Call initMap to start the Route animation and rendering. mRoutingRenderer.initMap(true);
-            //Set the floor index of the current floor for the given leg of the route. mMapControl.selectFloor(mRoutingRenderer.getCurrentFloor());
+            //Set the Floor Index of the current Floor for the given Leg of the Route. mMapControl.selectFloor(mRoutingRenderer.getCurrentFloor());
         });
     }